9seconds/chore/README.md

 chore is an executor, environment, and management for scripts that help to perform some routine operations.

-Here is a list of cool titles:
+Here is a short list of cool titles:

 1. A Sometimes Better Management for Homebrew Scripts
 2. Even Superheroes Wash Floors
-3. Management of a set of self-contained scripts and their secrets.
-4. Blazingly fast 🚀 script management
+3. Blazingly fast 🚀 script management

 And here is the elevator pitch.